 Bartering rookie mistakes to avoid

 Bartering is a skill that requires practice in order to be developed.
-You cannot expect your first trades to go as planned and in fact, for many, it will be an awkward or scary experience that will leave them with the short end of the stick.
+Do not expect your first trades to go as planned and in fact, for many, it will be an awkward or scary experience that will leave them with the short end of the stick.
 You will feel that you could have gotten more for your items, and that might be true at first.
-You need to try it a few more times before you are able to understand the market and the people, and only then you will be able to set the right value for the items you trade.
+You need to try it a few more times before you are able to understand the market.
+Before you are able to read the people, and only then you will be able to set the right value for the items you trade.
 Here are some things we have to pay attention to when bartering takes place:

 Bring only what people need

-The type of the crisis dictates the demand for certain items and it will increase and decrease the value of the items you trade.
+The type of the crisis dictates the demand for certain items.
+It will increase and decrease the value of the items you trade.
 For example if there is a general blackout, electric generators will worth their weight in gold, while freezers will not worth much and will just become oversized containers.
 You should avoid to barter items that are obsolete, broken or items that are simply useless during the crisis that is in effect.

 Don’t be fooled that the trade crowd